jtippett/jjfs/docs/user-guide.md

 # jjfs offers to add '/project-notes' to .gitignore
 ```

 This prevents your jjfs-synced content from being tracked by the outer git repository.
-If you decline the automatic addition, remember to manually add the mount directory to `.gitignore` to avoid confusion.
+If you decline the automatic addition, add the mount directory to `.gitignore` manually to avoid confusion.

 ## Troubleshooting